mui/material-ui/docs/pages/blog/2021-developer-survey-results.md

 ## Conclusion

-The annual survey is one of the most important resources we have for deciding on the MUI next steps.
-We appreciate a lot the time you invested in answering the questions and we can't say enough how invaluable this data is for our team.
+The annual survey is one of the most important resources we have for deciding on our next steps.
+We appreciate all the time you invested in answering our questions, and we can't stress enough how much we value your input.

-In 2021, we released the largest MUI major ever.
-It was an important step towards the future, to continue on the legacy and quality we have always strived for.
-We also invested resources to consolidate other products we started developing, such as [MUI X](https://mui.com/x/), the [Design kits](https://mui.com/design-kits/), and [premium templates](https://mui.com/templates/).
-This survey helped to shed light on important topics we need to dig deeper and focus more:
+In 2021, we released the largest update that MUI has ever seen.
+We also began investing in complementary products, such as [MUI X](https://mui.com/x/), our [design kits](https://mui.com/design-kits/), and [premium templates](https://mui.com/templates/).

+Your feedback from this survey helped us to better understand the areas where we need to improve:

-- **Documentation:** You have largely asked for more examples, tutorials, comprehensiveness, and learning material.
-The docs are probably one of our most important products and making it the best we can is a top priority.
-With the v5 release, most of 3rd party learning content produced out there about MUI got outdated, so we have a bunch more to expand on official teaching.
+- **Documentation:** You've asked for more examples, more tutorials, more learning materials, and more comprehensive docs.
+Most third-party content about MUI became outdated with the release of v5, so we have that much more work to do ourselves to pick up the slack.
-- **Customization:** A new styling tool was an important step in the right direction to enable more customizability.
-As with time, fewer and fewer developers rely on Material Design as the default design direction to base their apps on, so the ability and ease of tailoring the components to a certain look become even more important.
-We’re still continually acknowledging that there are more opportunities to unpack in making customizing MUI components more intuitive.
+- **Customization:** A new styling tool was an important step in the right direction for more customizability.
+We recognize that there are still many more opportunities to improve the experience of customizing MUI components.
 - **Design quality:** Design continues to be the main driving aspect that guides a decision towards a given component library.
-The number of customization entries reinforces that as well.
-Additionally, there is a growing number of developers moving away from MUI because of Material Design being the default design direction, and that’s a huge warning sign for us to explore other roads.
+A growing number of developers are moving away from MUI because of Material Design being the default design direction, and that’s a huge warning sign for us to explore other roads.
-- **Breaking changes:** The frequency that developers asked for fewer breaking changes might actually highlight a very positive thing: numerous applications depending on MUI as their component library of choice.
-To continue supporting your products, we'll definitely look for ways to reduce breaking changes of the following majors.
-We’ll also continue exploring and deepening our knowledge on automation tools to make it smoother for you when they happen.
+- **Breaking changes:** The need for fewer breaking changes does highlight one very positive point: numerous applications depend on MUI as their component library of choice.
+To continue supporting your products, we'll definitely look for ways to minimize the number of breaking changes in future updates.
+We’ll also continue exploring automation tools to ease the pain of any breaking changes that do come up.
-- **Commercial vs. MIT balance:** As we have always been an OSS project, offering anything that is paid is bound to cause a sense of friction.
-However, we saw a lot of requests for more components and features, pointing out that there’s interest in the quality enabled by paid support.
-We have much more to do to make MUI X components and overall product (pricing model, for example) more mature and compelling.
-We might as well explore this aspect this year now that we have a full-time team working on it.
-- **Performance:** It is still a bit unclear what ar the low-hanging fruits we could explore regarding performance or what are the biggest hurting problems.
-But, we're definitely aware of potential places to invest efforts in, like Typescript and MUI System's speed.
+- **Commercial vs. MIT balance:** MUI will always be an OSS project first and foremost, but we are getting a lot of positive feedback from our paid products and support services, which tells us that we're heading in the right direction.
+We are rapidly expanding our team to better address the needs of all of our users, and we look forward to making both our MIT-licensed and commercial offerings even more robust and compelling.
+- **Performance:** We're still looking for the most effective ways to optimize performance.
+TypeScript has potential, and MUI System's speed needs work.
+We welcome your suggestions!

-If you want to continue to influence our roadmap, you can visit [MUI Core](https://github.com/mui/material-ui) and [MUI X](https://github.com/mui/mui-x) repositories, open issues, upvoting the ones you’re most interested in, or leave your comments and impressions about anything else you want to be improved, we'll be happy to hear from you.
+If you want to continue to influence our roadmap, you can visit the [MUI Core](https://github.com/mui/material-ui) and [MUI X](https://github.com/mui/mui-x) repositories, open issues, upvoting the ones you’re most interested in, or leave your comments and impressions about anything else you want to be improved, we'll be happy to hear from you.

 Thanks again and until the next survey!